CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Request that the players specify the party's marching order so you know which characters are leading and which are trailing behind.
 When the party camps, inquire about the characters responsible for standing watch.
 This information is crucial if the party confronts a perilous situation.

-The Triboar Trail is fraught with danger.
+The Trident Trail is fraught with danger.
 While journeying through this region, the characters may stumble upon ravenous creatures, avaricious bandits, or ferocious monsters.
 To check for encounters, roll a d20 once during the day and once at night.
 An encounter takes place if the result falls between 17 and 20.
 Roll a d12 and consult the Wilderness Encounters table to determine the nature of the encounter.

 Upon encountering foes, the characters earn XP for defeating them.
 The XP value for one creature of a particular type is provided in each creature's stat block.
 Multiply this value by the number of creatures faced, then divide the total XP among the characters evenly.